RenaudRohlinger/stats-gl/README.md

 The constructor for the Stats class accepts an options object with the following properties:

 - `logsPerSecond`: How often to log performance data, in logs per second.
+- `graphsPerSecond`: How often to update the graph, in graphs per second.
+- `trackGPU`: A boolean value to enable or disable GPU tracking.
+- `trackHz`: A boolean value to enable or disable Hz tracking.
 - `samplesLog`: Number of recent log samples to keep for computing averages.
 - `samplesGraph`: Number of recent graph samples to keep for computing averages.
 - `precision`: Precision of the data, in number of decimal places (only affects CPU and GPU).